 I made these for my grandmother’s church group.
 Yup, that is how awesome these are… I served them to the BIGGEST biscuit critics ever (Hi grandma!).
 I felt like I was finally allowed to sit at the grown-up table.

 I love these biscuits so much that I make different recipes JUST to top them with.
 I have served these with :

 Mixed berry ginger jam

 These flaky buttermilk biscuits are a sure thing!
 Make them today and make my grandmother proud!Also tagged me in your pictures.
 I get a kick out of them and so does grandma.
 And i finally made a video guys!
 I hope you use it as a rough guide.
 Biscuit making is 1 part the recipe and another part confidence.

 This recipe yields the most perfect, flaky, and delicious biscuits every single time you make them.

 - 2 1/2 cups all-purpose flour plus more for dusting

 - 1 teaspoon sugar

 - 1 cup buttermilk

 - Preheat oven to 425.
 Sift flour, baking powder, sugar and salt into a large mixing bowl.
 Transfer to a food processor.
-Cut butter into cubes and add to flour, then pulse 6 or 7 times until the mixture resembles rough crumbs.
-(Alternatively, cut butter into flour in the mixing bowl using a grater, fork or a pastry cutter.)
-Return dough to bowl, add buttermilk and stir with a fork until it forms a rough ball (don’t worry if it is a little sticky).
+Cut frozen butter into cubes and add to flour, then pulse 6 or 7 times until it looks like a loose crumble.
+Place the dough back in the bowl, add buttermilk and stir with a spatula until it forms a rough ball (don’t worry if it is a little sticky).